Meet the Team

 From 2005 to 2018, RJ ran Music4Life DJs and Austin Bridal Secrets podcast and provided entertainment for 100s of couples at their weddings.
 He closed the DJ business and podcast in 2018 to put more focus on his first passion, recording and producing music.

 He lives with his partner Jessica and they are raising two amazing boys who are also musically curious.
-Xander is going to Gus Garcia Young Men’s Leadership Academy where he is in band playing French horn and he also takes piano lessons too.
-His younger brother, Jaxon is in elementary school and also takes piano and enjoys his bearded dragon, Thunder and also collecting snails from the backyard.
+Xander is going to Gus Garcia Young Men’s Leadership Academy where he is in band playing French horn and taking robotics.
+His younger brother, Jaxon is in elementary school and loves playing with snails in the backyard.
 RJ also has a grown daughter, Alexandra and two granddaughters, Evelyn and Annabella, who he adores.

 His big dream is that Music4Life Studio will one day have a commercial studio space for the bands to record together in one room, like the good old days AND that Music4Life, the label, will become a world-class label like Austin has never had before—supporting the artists who live in “The Live Music Capital Of The World.”

-RJ believes in the power of education and is a lifelong learner and is currently finishing up his Degree in Music Performance.
+RJ believes in the power of education and is a lifelong learner and recently finished up his Degree in Music Performance–Audio Engineering at the end of Covid at Austin Community College.
 RJ is a proud voting member of the Texas Chapter of the Recording Academy and the Austin Federation of Musicians.
-He is currently finishing up production on Alan “Moe” Monsarrat’s debut solo reggae album, tentatively called It’s Within Your Power and several singles by Phillipidon and Sgt.
-Remo for spring 2020 release.
+He is currently finishing up production on several singles by Phillipidon, Alan Moe Monsarrat and Sgt.
+Remo for 2021.